Grand Wayne Convention Center

 The Grand Wayne Center is a convention center located in downtown Fort Wayne, Indiana, Allen County, United States.
-As a result of a $42 million renovation and expansion from 2003–2005, the Grand Wayne now encompasses 225000 sqft.
+As a result of a $42 million renovation and expansion from 2003 to 2005, the Grand Wayne now encompasses 225000 sqft.

 Facility

 Located on the first floor, the central convention hall of the Grand Wayne consists of 50000 sqft in addition to the Anthony Wayne Ballroom, which consists of 10000 sqft.
 Together, both the Harrison and Jefferson Meeting Rooms encompass nearly 10000 sqft.
 On the second floor, the Calhoun Ballroom covers 6000 sqft alongside The Gallery, which covers 1680 sqft.
 The Grand Wayne Center's north and south façades feature 1,830 floor-to-ceiling exterior windowpanes with two exterior waterfalls, at the intersections of West Jefferson and West Washington Boulevards with Harrison Street.